On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: Numerical results and discussion

 Thus, the influence of the opaque rectangular barrier on the transmitted wave packet has a complicated character.
-Both the local group transmission time and the dwell one say that the barrier retards the motion of the CM when it enters the barrier region.
-The asymptotic group transmission time tells us that the total influence of the opaque barrier on the transmitted wave packet has an accelerating character: at the final stage of a 1D completed scattering this packet moves ahead the RWP.
+The {\it local} transmission group time says that the barrier retards the motion of the CM when it enters the barrier region, while the {\it asymptotic} transmission group time tells us that the total influence of the opaque barrier on the transmitted wave packet has accelerating character: at the final stage of a 1D completed scattering this packet moves ahead the RWP.

-Note that this effect relates to the asymptotically large spatial interval, and it does not contradict special relativity.
-Let $v_{tr}(\bar{E})$ ($v_{tr}(\bar{E})\ll c$) be the CM's velocity at the first and final stages of scattering.
-Then the effective velocity $v_{eff}(\bar{E})$ of the CM in the region $[a_1-L,b_2+L]$ can be estimated from the equality